Current Policies & Advisories in Waltham

 None at this time.
 See the full outline/requirements from Mass.gov here

-As of now, everyone age 5+ who lives, works, or studies in MA is now eligible for the COVID-19 vaccine!
+As of now, everyone age 6 months and older who lives, works, or studies in MA is now eligible for the COVID-19 vaccine!
 The COVID-19 Vaccine is free and one of the best ways to protect yourself and those around you from getting sick from COVID-19.

 - Vaccination for people ages 12-17

 - Vaccinations for Homebound Individuals - Contact the In-Home Vaccination Central Intake Line at (833) 983-0485.